jparrill/ztp-the-hard-way/docs/connected-ZTP-flow-hub-deployment.md

 ### Hub Basic elements creation

-This phase could be done in an automated way, but we want to explain 1-by-1 what we are creating here.
+This phase could be done in an automated way, but we want to explain 1-by-1 what we are creating herelu

 - **ClusterImageSet**: This manifest should contain a reachable OpenShift Container Platform version that will be pulled from Hive and Assisted Installer in order to deploy a Spoke cluster, and this is how it looks like: